dominic-vi/sentiment-analysis-app/README.md

-## A Simple Sentiment Classification App using a finetuned PhoBERT
+## A Simple Sentiment Classification App using a finetuned PhoBERT & Flask

 ### 1.Install modules needed to run the app
     pip install -r requirements.txt